-Something, however, has become increasingly evident in contemporary astronomy and physics which casts all of the famed ‘revolutions’ of the past into the shade.
+Something, however, has become increasingly evident in contemporary astronomy and physics which casts all of the famed “revolutions” of the past into the shade.
 We are told by prestigious scientists – with furrowed brow and noble effort to maintain the air of august authority we have bestowed upon them – that it appears that everything they have so painstakingly taught us about molecules and atoms and quarks and quasars and galaxies – in a word, about the material universe – applies only to less than 5% [sic] of the whole of physical reality.
-The rest of the real, 95% of it, that is, is ominously termed ‘dark’ (about 25% being ‘dark matter’, and some 70%, ‘dark energy’).
+The rest of the real – 95% of it, that is – is ominously termed “dark” (about 25% being “dark matter,” and some 70%, “dark energy”).
 I heard a leading physicist recently asked by a layman why they call it dark, and, with refreshing honesty, he replied: “Because we don’t know what it is.”

-Good and proven science, in my view, has never been a threat to good religion, but the pretense of ‘scientism’ – namely, the belief that the only reliable form of human knowledge is that delivered by modern science – has long needed a good kick somewhere below the waist.
-How oportune that our very instruments of precision have forced us to acknowledge the fragmentary nature of much of our supposed grasp of physical reality.
-Let us invite old Carl Sagan back to rephrase his recurrent mantra about bigness and quantity: “There are b-b-b-billions (!!!) of things we don’t know about the cosmos!”
+Good and proven science, in my view, has never been a threat to good religion or good metaphysics, but the pretense of “scientism” – namely, the belief that the only reliable form of human knowledge is that delivered by modern science – has long needed a good kick somewhere below the belt.
+How oportune that the very precision instruments of the scientists have forced them to acknowledge the fragmentary nature of much of their supposed grasp of physical reality.
+Let us invite old Carl Sagan back to rephrase his tiresome mantra about bigness and quantity: “There are b-b-b-billions of things we don’t know about the cosmos!”